-The more pixels, the better.
+Camera Settings: The more pixels, the better.
 Yes, it uses up your space, but you can always delete the images when you're finished.

 Move them to a folder on your computer and get them off your phone or media device.
 If you don't take images with enough pixels to start with, and then you crop, you'll wind up with a less than sharp image.

-The image must be in focus.
+Focus: The image must be in focus.
 If you shake or just can't seem to get your image focused, use a tripod.

-When placing a wreath on a door sometimes shooting up or down at the wreath presents a nice images, but most of the time shooting directly in front of the wreath at eye level is the best.
+Camera Angle: When placing a wreath on a door sometimes shooting up or down at the wreath presents a nice images, but most of the time shooting directly in front of the wreath at eye level is the best.

 Keep a step stool handy so you can get right in front of the wreath if necessary.
 Take images in portrait mode and landscape.
 Portrait works best for Pinterest most of the time.

 This is a problem I have when shooting wreaths on my front door.
 We have a front porch that is only about 6 ft deep and if I back up far enough I have to start going down the front steps and I wind up shooting upward at the wreath.

-, but it enlarges the image when you do this so allow yourself enough room for straightening when you crop.
+You can "straighten" your image some using programs like Canva or PicMonkey, but it enlarges the image when you do this so allow yourself enough room for straightening when you crop.

 Taking a shot from the side will show the depth of your wreath.

-Closeup shots are great for showing off your bow-making skills or embellishments like signs that have wording on them or pretty bows.
+Close-up shots are great for showing off your bow-making skills or embellishments like signs that have wording on them or pretty bows.

 Save yourself some time when photographing your wreaths.....take one shot and look at it closely before you take more.

-Isn't it strange that we can work on a wreath and adjust and fix and fluff....hang it on a door and start taking photos an then you see it!
+Isn't it strange that we can work on a wreath and adjust and fix and fluff....hang it on a door and start taking photos and then you see it!
 A big hole that you missed.....or ribbon strip that is too long, an embellishment that is hidden....etc.

 It does help with our videos, but for images, most of the time we go with the existing light in the room if there is enough light coming in the windows.